 Students gain invaluable networking opportunities with leading scholars and a cohort of internationally diverse students across the IOE's MA cluster in sociology, social justice and policy studies in education.

-The programme is delivered through mixed mode, including face-to-face Saturday and evening sessions and interactive online learning.
+The programme is delivered through a mix of face-to-face Saturday and evening sessions and interactive online learning.
 Sometimes a conventional lecture-based approach is taken, with the aim of providing an overview of the field.
 Lectures are usually followed by open discussion or group work.
 At other times a seminar format is adopted involving, for example, group discussion of set reading, a video or an introductory presentation.

-Assessment is through coursework essay assignments, plus submission or a report or dissertation.
+Assessment is through coursework essay assignments, plus submission of a report or dissertation.

 Course contact details